Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Introduction

-The resulting mathematics is that of inequality constraints, with some quantities required to be much smaller than others for path-independence.
-In particular, it is required that cumulative emissions changes much more rapidly, i.e. on much shorter timescales, as compared to the airborne fraction of cumulative emissions and compared to a derived EBM parameter called the damping timescale, which affects the magnitude of the slow response, and hence the gradient of the function $T\left(M,r,t\right)$ along the axis of time.
-The timescale for cumulative emissions to change depends only on the cycle of emissions, that of airborne fraction depends on the atmospheric life-cycle as well as emissions, whereas the damping timescale is a function of the parameters of the EBM.
-Generally speaking, path-independence might occur in several ways: from altering the future emissions pathway, to the parameters governing the GHG's atmospheric cycle, to exploring counterfactual climate models with vastly different damping timescales.
-Although the damping timescale is subject to climate modeling uncertainties and its estimate varies across ESMs (\citet{Seshadri2017}), it is nonetheless least variable among the timescales of interest, being constant across climate forcers and emissions scenarios.
+The resulting mathematics is that of inequality constraints, with some quantities required to be much smaller than others for path-independence to emerge.
+In particular, it is required that cumulative emissions changes much more rapidly, on much shorter timescales, as compared to the airborne fraction of cumulative emissions and compared to a derived EBM parameter called the damping timescale, which affects the magnitude of the slow response and thus the gradient of the function $T\left(M,r,t\right)$ along the axis of time.
+The timescale for cumulative emissions to change depends only on the cycle of emissions, that for the airborne fraction depends on the atmospheric life-cycle as well as emissions, whereas the damping timescale is a function of the parameters of the EBM.
+Generally, path-independence might arise in scenarios in any of a few different ways: features of the future emissions pathway, parameters governing the greenhouse gas's (GHG's) atmospheric cycle, and counterfactual climate models having quite different damping timescales.
+Although the damping timescale is subject to climate modeling uncertainties and its estimate varies across the two-box EBMs renditions of different modeling group's ESMs (\citet{Geoffroy2013a,Seshadri2017}), it is nonetheless least variable among the timescales of interest in the path independence problem, being constant across climate forcers and emissions scenarios.

-Hence this paper considers how path-independence can arise when the cumulative emissions evolves rapidly compared to the airborne fraction, assuming that the other constraint involving the effect of time through the damping timescale is met.
+Therefore this paper considers how path-independence can arise when the cumulative emissions evolves rapidly compared to the airborne fraction, assuming that the other constraint involving the effect of time through the damping timescale is met.
 For clarity, and since the case of CO\textsubscript{2} has been examined elsewhere (\citet{Seshadri2017a}), the present work is focused on climate forcers with a single atmospheric lifetime.
-This applies to important greenhouse gases such as such as nitrous oxide (N\textsubscript{2}O) and hydrofluorocarbons (HFCs), where both the atmospheric lifecycle and model of radiative forcing differ from CO\textsubscript{2} (\citet{Stocker2013a}).
-Where the path-independence approximation is valid, comparison of scenarios reduces to direct comparison of cumulative emissions, without having to invoke uncertain model parameters.
+This applies to important greenhouse gases such as nitrous oxide (N\textsubscript{2}O) and hydrofluorocarbons (HFCs), where both the atmospheric lifecycle and model of radiative forcing differ from CO\textsubscript{2} (\citet{Stocker2013a}).
+Where the path-independence approximation is valid, emissions scenarios can be approximately compared directly through cumulative emissions without having to invoke uncertain model parameters.